unsafecoerce/busyfs/README.md

 # ObjectFS

-ObjectFS is a zero-dependency library that allows you to interact (read/write) with ANY object storage, such as local filesystem, HDFS, S3, OSS, and more.
+ObjectFS is a zero-dependency, single `.h/.a/.so/.dylib/.dll` library that allows you to interact (read/write) with ANY object storage, such as local filesystem, HDFS, S3, OSS, and more.

 ## Motivation and Design